hapax/hapax.github.io/research.md

   extracting information from a black hole.
 UBC strings group meeting on [Kitaev and Yoshida (2017)](https://arxiv.org/pdf/1710.03363.pdf).
 - [*Safely falling into black holes*](assets/uncomplexity.md)
   (2017).
-Thinking of black holes as quantum computers, the amount of useful computation left equals the volume of "safe" spacetime left to jump into.
+Thinking of black holes as quantum computers, the remaining amount of useful computation equals the volume of "safe" spacetime left to jump into.
 UBC strings group presentation on [Zhao (2017)](https://arxiv.org/pdf/1711.03125.pdf).
 - [*Inflation*]({{ hapax.github.io
   }}/assets/inflation-notes.pdf) (2016).
 Notes on early universe